What Is Virtualenv?

 Virtualenv is a tool that creates an isolated environment separate from other projects.
-In this instance we will be installing different Python versions, including their dependencies.
+In this instance, we will be installing different Python versions, including their dependencies.
 Creating a virtual environment allows us to work on a Python project without affecting other projects that also use Python.
-It will utilize Python’s core files on the global environment to run, thus saving you disk space while providing the freedom to use different Python version for separate apps.
+It will utilize Python’s core files on the global environment to run, thus saving you disk space while providing the freedom to use different Python versions for separate apps or projects.

 - Pip installation is required this will install Python at the same time.